Results

 What does 'No Award' mean?

-For National 5, Higher and Advanced Higher courses, a ‘No Award’ result means the candidate has not passed the course assessment and therefore has not been awarded the course.
+For National 5, Higher and Advanced Higher courses, ‘No Award’ means you have not passed the course assessment.

-Candidates must score at least 40% in the course assessment to be awarded the course.
+Candidates must score at least 40% to be awarded.
 Those who score less than 40% will receive a ‘No Award’ result.

 Is there a fallback position for National Qualifications?

-No, there is no automatic fallback, or other compensatory arrangement at any level.
+No, there is no automatic fallback.
 For example, if you fail a National 5 course, you will not automatically receive a National 4 award.

 If I fail a course, can I repeat it the following year?